awsdocs/aws-direct-connect-user-guide/doc_source/Troubleshooting.md

 1. Verify that your router or your provider's router is powered on and that the ports are activated\.

 1. Ensure that the routers are using the correct optical transceiver\.
 Auto\-negotiation for the port must be disabled if you have a connection with a port speed more than 1 Gbps\.
 However, depending on the AWS Direct Connect endpoint serving your connection, auto\-negotiation might need to be enabled or disabled for 1 Gbps connections\.
+If auto\-negotation needs to be disabled for your connections, port speed and full\-duplex mode must be configured manually\.
 If your virtual interface remains down, see [Troubleshooting layer 2 \(data link\) issues](#ts-layer-2)\.

 1. Verify that the router is receiving an acceptable optical signal over the cross connect\.